1964 Ethiopian–Somali Border War: Aid to Ethiopia

 In mid-February, US Air Force transport aircraft flying out from West Germany delivered plane loads of both arms and ammunition to aid the Ethiopian army.
 US military assistance during the conflict included deployment of US army combat training teams and the construction of an air base close to the Somali border.
 The United States abandoned its usual position of neutrality in the Ethiopia-Somali dispute soon after fighting in the Ogaden erupted into a full-scale border war in February and sided with Ethiopia.
 The Johnson administration had at first attempted to be to be impartial but as the fighting continued, carried out emergency military airlifts and deployed combat training teams with Ethiopian forces.
 Notably, after the Ethiopians had reportedly inflicted serious damage on Somali forces, Washington threatened to cut off all military aid to Addis Ababa in order to deter the Ethiopian generals who wanted to, "teach the Somalis a lesson" and attempt to push all the way to the Somali capital of Mogadishu.
 The scale of American support to Ethiopia was significant enough that the U.S. embassy in Mogadishu sent a cable cautioning Washington that if the full extent of American involvement in the conflict was discovered, there would be a serious political fallout with Somalia.

 The Somali Defence Ministry alleged that British troops and planes fought on Ethiopia's side, and that seven trucks loaded with British soldiers arrived from Kenya at Dolo.
 The Ethiopian government denied receiving aid from Britain or elsewhere.
 Several weeks into the war, a government spokesman announced on Addis Abba radio that Ethiopia had neither sought or received any foreign assistance.

 Aid to Somalia

 Egypt delivered plane loads of ammunition and infantry rifles to the Somali Republic on the orders of President Gamal Abdel Nasser, after he received news about the dire equipment situation of the Somali National Army.
 Most notably, they delivered the semi-automatic Hakim rifle (Somali: Xakiim), which played a critical role given that the SNA only had an estimated 2,500 infantry rifles at the onset of the war.
 This supply of rifles was therefore crucial for maintaining combat operations.
 Notably, Cairo was hesitant to extend further military support to Somalia beyond what was considered necessary.
 This reluctance was due to the perception of the conflict as a drain on Egypt's significant military commitments in the North Yemen Civil War.
-The Soviet Union's cautious approach to the conflict despite US support for Ethiopia had deeply disapointed the Somali government.
+The Soviet Union's cautious approach to the conflict despite US support for Ethiopia had deeply disappointed the Somali government.